JTBStud93/Homework-MathOperators/README.md

 // 1) + (Add) ...
 A + B = 30

+The "+" is used to combine the numbers (with their values) togehter.

 // 2) - (Subtract) ...
 A - B = -10

+The "-" is used to take a number, and decrease (minus) it with another number to obtain a new value.

 // 3) * (Multiply) ...
 A * B = 200

+(*)The "*" is used to duplicate one number by the amount of another; i.e. 20 + 20 + 20 + 20 + 20 + 20 + 20 + 20 + 20 + 20 = 200, "Ten 20s added together make 200."

 // 4) / (Divide) ...
 B / A = 2

+The / splits the "numerator by the de-numerator". i.e. 10 can go into 20, 2 times.

 // 5) ++ (Increment) ...
 A++ = 11 OR B++ = 21